tyriis/home-ops/infra/terraform/README.md

 <!-- markdownlint-disable MD033 -->

-# Terraform infrastructure as code for flux.k3s.cluster
+# Terraform infrastructure as code for home-ops

 ## Table of Contents